wallarm/product-documentation/docs/4.0/updating-migrating/older-versions/what-is-new.md

 [Details on adding IPs to the allowlist, denylist, and graylist →](../../user-guides/ip-lists/overview.md)

-## New module for API structure discovery
+## New module for API inventory discovery

-New Wallarm nodes are distributed with the module **API Discovery** automatically identifiyng the application API structure.
+New Wallarm nodes are distributed with the module **API Discovery** automatically identifying the application API.
 The module is disabled by default.

 [Details on the API Discovery module →](../../about-wallarm/api-discovery.md)